tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-2-0---mathswe-legal-2024-04-09/index.md

 Version 0.2.0 demands minor updates on the client side for the request and response processing, but they're still breaking changes from version 0.1.0.

+## API Stabilization

+With the enhanced request and response bodies in version 0.2.0, client banners and customization panes can safely integrate the post-consent endpoint with a more stable, future-proof API.